 A reservation of Federal LIHTC, State LIHTC, and/or MHDC funds is based on information provided in the development application.
-Until a development is placed in service, any material changes (for example, changes in the site, scope, costs, credit pricing, ownership or design, etc.); from what was submitted in the application will require written notification to, and approval by, MHDC.
+Until a development is placed in service, any material changes (for example, changes in the site, scope, costs, credit pricing, ownership or design, etc.) from what was submitted in the application will require written notification to, and approval by, MHDC.
 Changes of development characteristics which were the basis, in whole or in part, of MHDC's decision to reserve credits and/or provide MHDC funds may result in a revocation of the Conditional Reservation or a reduction in the amount of the tax credit award and/or MHDC funds.

-C. Administration of the Plan
+C. Administration of the QAP

-MHDC reserves the right to resolve all conflicts, inconsistencies or ambiguities, if any, in this Plan or which may arise in administering, operating, or managing the Federal LIHTC and State LIHTC and the right, in its sole discretion, to modify or waive, on a case-by-case basis, any provision of this Plan not required by the Code.
+MHDC reserves the right to resolve all conflicts, inconsistencies, or ambiguities, if any, in this QAP or which may arise in administering, operating, or managing the Federal LIHTC and State LIHTC and the right, in its sole discretion, to modify or waive, on a case-by-case basis, any provision of this QAP not required by the Code.
 All such resolutions or any such modifications or waivers are subject to written approval by MHDC's Executive Director and are available for review, as requested, by the general public.

-D. Amendments to the Plan
+D. Amendments to the QAP

-MHDC reserves the right to amend this Plan from time-to-time for any reason including, without limitation:
+MHDC reserves the right to amend this QAP from time to time for any reason including, but not limited to:

-- 1. To reflect any changes, additions, deletions, interpretations, or other matters necessary to comply with the Code or regulations promulgated thereunder; - 2.
-To cure any ambiguity, supply any omission, or cure or correct any defect or inconsistent provision in this Plan; - 3.
-To insert provisions clarifying matters or questions arising under this Plan as are necessary or desirable and are not contrary to or inconsistent with this Plan or the Code; - 4.
-To comply with the State Act, as to State LIHTC matters; and - 5.
-To facilitate the award of tax credits that would not otherwise be awarded.
+E. To reflect any changes, additions, deletions, interpretations, or other matters necessary to comply with the Code or regulations promulgated thereunder;

+- F. To cure any ambiguity, supply any omission, or cure or correct any defect or inconsistent provision in this Plan; - G. To insert provisions clarifying matters or questions arising under this QAP as are necessary or desirable and are not contrary to or inconsistent with this QAP or the Code; - H. To comply with the State Act, as to State LIHTC matters; and - I. To facilitate the award of tax credits that would not otherwise be awarded.

 All such amendments shall be fully effective and incorporated herein upon the Commission's adoption of such amendments.
-This Plan may be amended as to substantive matters at any time following public notice, public hearing, and approval by the Commission.
+This QAP may be amended as to substantive matters at any time following public notice, public hearing, and approval by the Commission.

-E. MHDC Discretionary Authority
+J. MHDC Discretionary Authority